rackerlabs/technical-blog/_posts/2019-11-27-recover-the-Oracle-voting-disk-when-its-backup-is-missing.md

     - Oracle
     - database
 metaTitle: "Recover the Oracle voting disk when its backup is missing"
-metaDescription: "The blog explores a scenario where you've lost an Oracle Cluster Registry (OCR) and voting disk, and the voting disk has no backup."
+metaDescription: "This blog explores a scenario where you've lost an Oracle Cluster Registry (OCR) and voting disk, and the voting disk has no backup."
 ogTitle: "Recover the Oracle voting disk when its backup is missing"
-ogDescription: "The blog explores a scenario where you've lost an Oracle Cluster Registry (OCR) and voting disk, and the voting disk has no backup."
+ogDescription: "This blog explores a scenario where you've lost an Oracle Cluster Registry (OCR) and voting disk, and the voting disk has no backup."
 ---

-The blog explores a scenario where you've lost an Oracle&reg; Cluster Registry (OCR) and voting disk, and the voting disk has no backup.
-Though a tricky situation, you can restore it from the last auto backup of the OCR backup.
+This blog explores a scenario where you've lost an Oracle&reg; Cluster Registry (OCR) and voting disk, and the voting disk has no backup.
+Though a tricky situation, you can restore it from the last automatic backup of the OCR.

 <!-- more -->